The Department of Urban Planning Alumni Advisory Board was formed to:

 Amy is a certified planner through the American Institute of Certified Planners and has served in several positions for the Kentucky Chapter of the American Planning Association since 2007, including president in 2015-2016.
 She is a frequent speaker at state and regional conferences with topics ranging from public involvement, elements of successful plans, ethics in the profession and planning in small downtowns and neighborhoods.
 Amy holds a as Masters of Urban and Regional Planning and a Bachelor of Urban Planning and Development from Ball State University College of Architecture and Planning.
 She has served as a guest lecturer at the University of Louisville and frequently teaches portions of the Kentucky AICP study course.

-Honorary board members, all of whom serve on the R. Wayne Estopinal College of Architecture and Planning’s Executive Alumni Board, are:
+Honorary board members serve on the R. Wayne Estopinal College of Architecture and Planning’s Executive Alumni Board.

 CYNTHIA BOWEN, FAICP, LEED AP, BUPD 1996